zzonyo/trust-docs-test/source/index.html.md

 | ts                     | true | long    | Timestamp    |                                          |

 #### Note:
  - if the query result exceeds the data limit, next_id is the id of next data. ( when the query direction is prev, next_id presents the first data on the next page; when the query direction is next, next_id  presents the last data on the next page.)
+ - The real_profit is calculated with the average price in open position and the transaction average price in close position (the real profit is the sum of each profit of order matched).
+ - Only of the order information that orders created after 0:00 on January 30, 2021, the real profit (real_profit) parameter has a value.
+And in the other orders created before that times, it is 0.

 ## Get History Match Results

 ###  Example

-- POST `api/v1/contract_matchresults`
+- POST `/api/v1/contract_matchresults`

 ### Request Parameter